dir. Paige Sarlin, Video, Color, Sound, 30 minutes

 The image becomes darker, then brighter, and brighter again as the camera exposure is changed until the screen finally goes grey-white.

-Swirling grey-white dust fills the screen — and slowly edges of light from a dim sunrise appears and disappears into the roiling cloud and air.
+Swirling dark-grey dust fills the screen — and slowly, edges of light from a dim sunrise appear and disappear into a roiling cloud of grey-white dust and air.

 [a single cello note is bowed tentatively and increases in volume, punctuated by very soft breathing]

-the grey dust begins to settle very slowly and reveals a muted scene of a partially demolished building begins fills the left side of the screen — surrounded by a large parking lot where water sprays on the wreckage and workman appear dwarfed by the trucks and heaps of beams and rubble.
+The white-grey dust begins to settle very slowly and reveals a muted scene of a partially demolished building filling the left side of the screen — surrounded by a large parking lot where water sprays on the wreckage and workmen appear dwarfed by the trucks and heaps of beams and rubble.
 A single tree covered in dust stands on the edge of the work site — and an urban skyline of low houses lines the upper third of the frame — as grey clouds stretch length-wise obscuring a dim sunrise.